-The ACA has driven the greatest gains in health insurance coverage in decades, enabling more people to seek affordable care and health care providers to better serve more people.9 Since the passage of the ACA, more than 20 million people have gained insurance coverage through Medicaid expansion, procuring individual plans on state or federal exchanges, or as young adults newly able to remain on their parents' plans until age 26.10 These changes have reduced the uninsured rate from 20.3% in 2013 to 11.9% by the end of 2015,11 bringing millions of low-income patients, many of whom had previously relied on charity care, into the formal health care system.
-This makes equity more important for speciality care providers in two ways: it increases the patient load, particularly of low-income patients, that specialists will need to manage, and it enables payers and providers to move beyond "charity care" programs to develop sustainable solutions to improving equitable care and outcomes for previously underserved populations.^{12, 13}
+The ACA has driven the greatest gains in health insurance coverage in decades, enabling more people to seek affordable care and health care providers to better serve more people.
+Since the passage of the ACA, more than 20 million people have gained insurance coverage through Medicaid expansion, procuring individual plans on state or federal exchanges, or as young adults newly able to remain on their parents' plans until age 26.10 These changes have reduced the uninsured rate from 20.3% in 2013 to 11.9% by the end of 2015,11 bringing millions of low-income patients, many of whom had previously relied on charity care, into the formal health care system.
+This makes equity more important for specialty care providers in two ways: it increases the patient load, particularly of low-income patients, that specialists will need to manage, and it enables payers and providers to move beyond "charity care" programs to develop sustainable solutions to improving equitable care and outcomes for previously underserved populations.
+12, 13

 Movement toward value-based payment models.
-Recognizing that health outcomes and health costs can be closely intertwined, insurance providers are increasingly experimenting with new payment models that link reimbursement to improved quality of care and health outcomes rather than the volume of services provided.14 The ACA itself is accelerating this shift by supporting uptake of models such as capitation, episode-based payment, and accountable care-which reimburse providers on the basis of the number of people treated, the number and type of medical episodes treated, and health care quality, respectively.15 This renewed focus We've become much more strategic about building community partnerships.
+Recognizing that health outcomes and health costs can be closely intertwined, insurance providers are increasingly experimenting with new payment models that link reimbursement to improved quality of care and health outcomes rather than the volume of services provided.
+The ACA itself is accelerating this shift by supporting uptake of models such as capitation, episode-based payment, and accountable care-which reimburse providers on the basis of the number of people treated, the number and type of medical episodes treated, and health care quality, respectively.
+This renewed focus on results necessitates attention to health equity and to improving health outcomes for those who have historically been left behind.
+Enabling payers and providers to invest in solutions to drive patient outcomes that have historically fallen outside of fee-for-service payments, these new models show potential to create the necessary financing structures to address health disparities in specialty care.

+We've become much more strategic about building community partnerships.
 We don't just show up-we engage our partners, and their partners.
 We sit down and share our knowledge and engage in a dialogue of how to move forward.
 And I've seen our grassroots efforts have significant impact and added value."